-The prison was given an inspection in early 2013, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in February 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Huntercombe (527.55 kB), Report on an unannounced inspection of HMP Huntercombe (6-17 February 2017)

 - HMP Huntercombe, Announced inspection of HMP Huntercombe (7–11 January 2013)

 - HMYOI Huntercombe, Unannounced short follow-up inspection of HMYOI Huntercombe (9-12 December 2008)

 - HMYOI Huntercombe, Summary of questionnaires and interviews (23-24 November 2009)

 - HMYOI Huntercombe, Summary of Questionnaires and Interviews (12 November 2008)